 This is what you want to achieve.
 Awe from the beginning until the end.

 But how many speakers, even to this day, begin with “I’m happy to be here today” or “Is this Mike on?” or “Can you hear me?”.

 A successful Opening must be designed to rhetorically enthral your audience.
-It is a subset of the most important skill among the 7 skills of a public speaker
+It is a subset of the most important skill among the 7 skills of a good public speaker

 The Principles of opening a speech or presentation